 CL Research has also developed a Windows-based utility, FrameNet Explorer (FNE), for examining the FrameNet database (see Demos).
 CL Research is using FNE in supporting an in-depth comprehensive, publicly-available characterization of the behavior of English prepositions (their semantic roles and the properties of the preposition complements and attachment points) in The Preposition Project.

-Ken Litkowski of CL Research is also the webmaster for the Association for Computational Linguistics Special Interest Group on the Lexicon and a guest editor for a special issue of Computational Linguistics on semantic role labeling.
+Ken Litkowski of CL Research was previously the webmaster for the Association for Computational Linguistics Special Interest Group on the Lexicon and was a guest editor for a special issue of Computational Linguistics on semantic role labeling.

 CL Research also provides consulting assistence on